 - 1. The department will provide employees with training pertaining to critical incident stress debriefing and the procedures contained within this policy as needed. - 2.
 Supervisors are responsible for making available to their personnel information about the Department's mental health services and the use of peer counseling groups (CALEA 22.1.7f).

 Subject: Effective Date: Revised Date:

-Written Directive System January 15, 2019 January 15, 2019
+Written Directive System January 20, 2012 August 25, 2020

 Title: Pages: Distribution:

-Crime Analysis 4 All Members
+Criminal Trespass Warnings 1 All Members

-Cross Reference: CALEA Reference Chapter: 40.1.1 Chief of Police App: Nathaniel Allen Chief of Police Approval Nathaniel Allen
+Cross Reference: Chief of Police Approva 1:

+CALEA Reference Chapter N/A Todd Pinion